 Alright, next, you need to think about the compensation structure.
 Is it just the base salary?
 Is it RVU production if you’re in a hospital network?
-Is it net collections if you’re with maybe a private physician-owned practice?
-You need to determine what your fair market value is, and there are a couple of ways of doing that.
+Or is it net-collections if you’re with maybe a private physician-owned practice?
+You need to determine your fair market value, and there are a couple of ways of doing that.

-One, talking to the people that you’re in training with and seeing what their offers are, talking to your mentors and seeing what they’re making out there, trying to find the MGMA data.
+One, talking to the people you’re in training with and seeing their offers, talking to your mentors and seeing what they’re making out there, and trying to find the MGMA data.
 The medical group management association is kind of the industry standard for compensation amongst different specialties for physicians.
-It’s difficult to get up-to-date MGMA data unless you have direct access to it and pay for it.
+Getting up-to-date MGMA data is difficult unless you have direct access to it and pay for it.
 You could probably Google and find some year or two old data, but very unlikely you’re going to find the most up-to-date data on your own, but that is helpful even if it’s a year or two old to see, alright, well, what’s in a normal range.

-You can also find beyond total compensation, average RVU production per year, per specialty, and average net collections per specialty as well.
+You can also find beyond total compensation, average RVU production per year, per specialty, and average net-collections per specialty as well.
 So, you need to find that out.
 Now, is one compensation kind of calculation better than another?
 Not really.
-If you’re in a hospital network, it’s likely going to be RVU production.
-If you’re in private practice, it’s likely going to be net collections.
-If there is a productivity model involved, one is not better than another.
+If you’re in a hospital network, it will likely be RVU production.
+If you’re in private practice, it will likely be net-collections.
+Or, if there is a productivity model involved, one is not better than another.

 And then RVUS, very simple.
-You just multiply the amount of RVUs that you produce per year, per quarter, per month, then multiply those times a conversion factor.
+You just multiply the amount of RVUs you produce per year, quarter, month, and then multiply those times by a conversion factor.
 You can find that in the MGMA data as well.
 That is dependent upon specialties.
 The different subspecialties of surgery will have different comp factor numbers.
 A way of negotiating is trying to find what is fair market value and whether you’re getting it or not with your new job.

 Strategies in Insurance Negotiation During Contract Negotiation Process

-Next, if you have a claims-made policy, are they going to pay for tail insurance?
-If you are joining a hospital network, it’s likely they’re self-insured or have a policy where you will not have to pay tail insurance.
-If you’re going into private practice or smaller physician-owned practice, it’s very likely they’re going to have claims-made coverage.
-And it’s also very likely they’re going to expect you to pay for your tail insurance.
+If you have a claims-made policy, will they pay for tail insurance?
+If you are joining a hospital network, they’re likely self-insured or have a policy where you will not have to pay tail insurance.
+They will likely have claims-made coverage if you’re going into a private or smaller physician-owned practice.
+And it’s also very likely they will expect you to pay for your tail insurance.

-Tail insurance just covers the gap in between when you leave an employer and then the last day somebody can sue you.
-And as far as cost for tail, it could normally be around twice what your annual premium is.
-Surgical specialties can really, I guess, vary based upon what you’re doing, but it could be anywhere from 12,000 all the way up to 30,000 a year.
-So, if you just double that, that’s kind of a good range of what you’d have to pay for tail insurance.
-Tail is a one-time payment; you don’t pay for it per year.
-It’s just a one-time payment, then you’re covered for what the length of the tail policy dictates.
+Tail insurance covers the gap between when you leave an employer and the last day somebody can sue you.
+And as far as tail costs, it could normally be around twice your annual premium.
+Surgical specialties can really, I guess, vary based upon what you’re doing, but it could be anywhere from 12,000 up to 30,000 a year.
+So, if you double that, that’s a good range of what you’d have to pay for tail insurance.
+Tail is a one-time payment; you don’t pay for it yearly.
+It’s just a one-time payment.
+Then you’re covered for what the length of the tail policy dictates.

 Tips About Non-Compete in Contract Negotiation

-Now, as far as the non-compete after the contract ends, you need to think about, alright, well, what is the specialty that’s stopping me from doing?
-Obviously, if you’re a general surgeon that says you can’t practice general surgery, that’s what it’s going to say.
-But once again, for other specialties that can do multiple things, you just want it to be specific to the thing that you’re doing for that employer.
-And then it will be for a period, usually, somewhere between one to two years.
+Now, regarding the non-compete after the contract ends, you need to think about, alright, well, what is the specialty that’s stopping me from doing?
+If you’re a general surgeon that says you can’t practice general surgery, that’s what it’s going to say.
+But once again, for other specialties that can do multiple things, you just want it to be specific to what you’re doing for that employer.
+And then it will be for a period, usually between one to two years.
 Try to get it to one year.

 And then lastly, the geographic restriction will vary widely based on where you are.
-If you’re in an urban environment, it’ll probably be a little bit less.
+It’ll probably be a little bit less if you’re in an urban environment.
 Somewhere between 5 to 10 miles would be considered a reasonable amount.
-I’ve seen contracts that try to knock a surgeon out of every contiguous county, which could be a huge geographic radius or 10 miles from every facility that their employer owns.
+I’ve seen contracts trying to knock a surgeon out of every contiguous county, which could be a huge geographic radius or 10 miles from every facility their employer owns.
 And they could own dozens of them in a city.
-You want to limit it to the places that you’re practicing like your clinic location, surgery center, and hospitals where you’re performing procedures.
+You want to limit it to the places you’re practicing, like your clinic location, surgery center, and hospitals where you perform procedures.
 Try to limit it to the fewest possible.
 And then try to really squeeze down that mileage radius as well.
 For some people, a non-compete is the biggest deal.

 If you have family in town, kids in school, whatever it is, there’s just no way that you could move after, or if your employment ended.
 That could be the biggest negotiating point with an employer.
-Some people who move into a city for a specific job have no ties to the area and do not care because they’re going to move as soon as the contract ends.
+Some people who move into a city for a specific job have no ties to the area and do not care because they will move as soon as the contract ends.

 You must determine what’s the priority level for you.
 So, those are just four things to think about.
-There are obviously dozens of other things that could go into a contract.
-I don’t have time to go over every one of them today, but I’d say the four that I went over are usually kind of the four highlights that I hit with every physician when we’re talking about their employment contract.
+There are dozens of other things that could go into a contract.
+I don’t have time to go over every one of them today, but I’d say the four that I went over are usually the four highlights I hit with every physician when discussing their employment contract.

 How to Negotiate a Physician Contract